International Opportunity Grants (IOG) for Faculty, Staff and Administrators:

 Applicants must use the official application form and answer all questions completely, including a description of the anticipated expenses and funding from other sources.
 Please access the application and guidelines and submit electronically to Kelli Bagley, International Affairs Budget & Operations Coordinator.

-Recipients will be expected to informally share their experience in an open forum during International Education Week which is generally the second week in November.
-Grantees from 2013-2014 funding cycle are requested to attend the forum scheduled for Thursday, November 20 from 4-6PM in the UC Exhibit Hall.
-Please note the date and location are subject to change.
+Recipients will be expected to informally share their experience in an open forum reception during International Education Week which is generally the third week in November.
+Additional information will be provided with award announcements.

 Amounts of Funding